-In considering ventilation it occurred to me that the problem is not how to ventilate, but what we’re aiming for.
+In considering ventilation it occurred to me that our primary problem is not how to ventilate, but what we’re aiming for.
 What are we trying to accomplish?
 What’s our goal?

-Without objective measures I don’t believe it is possible for us to build saunas in North America properly.
+Without objective measures I’m not sure that it is possible for us to build saunas in North America properly.